vlazzarini/vanilla/10.Tonnetz/README.md

 }
 ```

-Note that it is Csound that is responsible (via control messages) to
+Note that it is Csound that is responsible (via a function table) to
 set the ON/OFF flag for notes.
 The clicking action
 only triggers one MIDI note at a time, and the interface is updated by
 the flag setting which happens in the control message listener.
 All notes on
 the interface that are tied up with a particular note number will react
 to this (by changing colour).
+If an external MIDI device is used,
+however, more than one note can be played concurrently.

 The p5.js functions can now be defined to create the interface,